Saturday 19th July 2014

 This is an OVER 18 ONLY EVENT.

-The premises will operate a Challenge 25 policy whereby any person attempting to buy alcohol who appears to be under 25 will be asked for photographic ID to prove their age.
+The premises will operate a Challenge 25 policy whereby any person attempting to enter the festival or buy alcohol who appears to be under 25 will be asked for photographic ID to prove their age.

 The only forms of ID that will be accepted are driving licence, passport or photographic ID bearing the PASS mark logo.
 The list of approved forms of ID may be amended or revised with the prior written agreement of Sussex Police and the Licensing Authority without the need to amend the licence or conditions attaching to it..